PAWSITIVELY PURR-FECT: Pop-up kitty adoption lounge opens in downtown LA

-CatCafe is behind this adoption project that was to raise awareness on the 10,000 kittens that routinely flood LA during the busy summer birth season.
+CatCafe Lounge is behind this adoption project, which aims to raise awareness of the 10,000 kittens that routinely flood L.A. during the busy summer birth season.

 "Super cute crisis, but it's a real a serious matter where a lot of them do get euthanized," said Kristi Labrenz, founder and executive director.

-The pop up will be open through the end of August at 551 S. Spring Street.
-For info on reservations Click here
+The pop up will be open through the end of August at 551 S. Spring St. For info on reservations Click here.

 PAWSITIVELY PURR-FECT: Pop-up kitty adoption lounge opens in downtown LA